 Case President Date Charges Resolution Sentence Summary Beaumarchais, a horologist and the author of the plays The Barber of Seville and The Marriage of Figaro, to London as a secret agent.
 While there, he met American Arthur Lee, an agent for the committee.
 Lee convinced Beaumarchais that the Americans stood a good chance of winning the war, and Beaumarchais in turn set plans in motion to secretly provide French aid to the Americans.
 Crucially, Lee also sent word to the committee that the aid would be a gift, not a loan.
 He aid would be a gift, not a loan.
-He aid would be a gift, not a loan.
-He are to launder aid from France and Spain, both of whom could not be seen supporting a republican revolution against a European monarch.
+He aumarchais then set up a front corporation, Roderigue Hortalez et Cie, to launder aid from France and Spain, both of whom could not be seen supporting a republican revolution against a European monarch.
 Hortalez would eventually sail between 12 and 40 ships from French ports to America, and, at the end of 1777, the company presented Congress with a bill for 4.5 million livres, despite Lee's earlier assurances that the aid would be free.
-Importantly, America's commercial agent in Europe, Silas Deane, had been told by Lee and the French government that the aid was free.
-Beaumarchais, however, who would be due a commission of 10 percent on the shipments, told Deane it was a loan. overseas transactions vouched for the accuracy of the Hortalez bill.
-19 In 1777, Paine took over the committee, which was renamed the Committee of Foreign Affairs.
+He company presented Congress with a bill for 4.5 million livres, despite Lee's earlier assurances that the aid would be free.
+He limportantly, America's commercial agent in Europe, Silas Deane, had been told by Lee and the French government that the aid was free.
+Beaumarchais, however, who would be due a commission of 10 percent on the shipments, told Deane it was a loan.
+Deane, who also stood to gain a five percent commission on all overseas transactions vouched for the accuracy of the Hortalez bill.
+In 1777, Paine took over the committee, which was renamed the Committee of Foreign Affairs.
 In December 1777, Deane was recalled to Philadelphia, and he then testified on August 9 and 15, 1778, before Congress.
-When asked to provide his accounting ledgers, he testified that he had left them in Paris.
-He then
+20 When asked to provide his accounting ledgers, he testified that he had left them in Paris.
+21 He then

-Case President Date Charges Resolution Sentence Summary Case President Date Charges Resolution Sentence insisted that the Hortalez bill be paid.
-The Deane affair split the second Continental Congress down the middle, and forced the resignation of the president, Henry Laurens, who was replaced by John Jay, a Deane ally.
-The issue dragged on for several months until Deane published an article in the Pennsylvania Packet, the first successful daily paper in the United States, attacking Arthur Lee and the American government.
-Paine, who had donated any profits from his bestselling pamphlet Common Sense to the revolutionary cause, was incensed that anyone would seek to profiteer off the revolution.
+Case President I Date Charges Re Resolution Sentence Summary Case President I Date Charges Re Resolution Sentence insisted that the Hortalez bill be paid.
+22 The Deane affair split the second Continental Congress down the middle, and forced the resignation of the president, Henry Laurens, who was replaced by John Jay, a Deane ally.
+23 The issue dragged on for several months until Deane published an article in the Pennsylvania Packet, the first successful daily paper in the United States, attacking Arthur Lee and the American government.
+24 Paine, who had donated any profits from his bestselling pamphlet Common Sense to the revolutionary cause, was incensed that anyone would seek to profiteer off the revolution.
 He responded to Deane with a series of essays, also in the Pennsylvania Packet.
-The leak was his statement that, "Those who are now [our] allies, prefaced that alliance by an early and generous friendship" The formal alliance with the French was, at that point, public, after having been finalized in part because of the American victory at Saratoga.
-But Paine's comment referenced the Hortalez aid, which the French claimed was embarrassing and pilloried Paine (he was physically beaten twice by Deane supporters).
-The French claim, and attacks by others in government, did not acknowledge that the English had known about the Hortalez shipments all along, and had in fact captured several of them.
-Ultimately the second Continental Congress voted twice on whether to remove Paine as the head of his committee, but deadlocked both times.
+The leak was his statement that, "Those who are now [our] allies, prefaced that alliance by an early and generous friendship" 25 The formal alliance with the French was, at that point, public, after having been finalized in part because of the American victory at Saratoga.
+26 But Paine's comment referenced the Hortalez aid, which the French claimed was embarrassing and pilloried Paine (he was physically beaten twice by Deane supporters).
+27 The French claim, and attacks by others in government, did not acknowledge that the English had known about the Hortalez shipments all along, and had in fact captured several of them.
+28 Ultimately the second Continental Congress voted twice on whether to remove Paine as the head of his committee, but deadlocked both times.
 He ultimately resigned of his own accord.